seandenigris/XML-Parser/repository/XML-Parser.package/SAXHandler.class/README.md

-This class is an XML parser that uses event handling.
-Subclass it and override handlers under "handling - content" and "handling - lexical" as needed.
-By default, namespace support and validation are enabled but not external entity resolution.
+This class is an event-handling XML parser.
+To use it, subclass it and override event handlers in the "handling" categories, such as startDocument, startElement:attributes:, endElement:, and endDocument.

+By default XML namespace support and validation are enabled but not external entity resolution.

-To instantiate a subclass, send any of the "instance creation" or "parsing" messages.
-The "parsing" messages take some input and parse it immediately, returning the result:
+Once the subclass is ready, use the class "parsing" messages to parse XML:
-	SAXHandlerSubclass parse: xml.
+	result := SAXHandlerSubclass parse: xmlStringOrStream.
-	SAXHandlerSubclass parseURL: url.
+	resultFromURL := SAXHandlerSubclass parseURL: xmlURLString.
-	SAXHandlerSubclass parse: xml usingNamespaces: false
+	resultFromFile := SAXHandlerSubclass parseFileNamed: xmlFileName.

-The "instance creation" messages create new parsers on the input and return it so it can be configured before being sent #parseDocument to parse the input:
+The class "instance creation" messages create and return new parsers on the input so they can be configured with messages in the  "configuring" category before parsing:
+	result :=
-	(SAXHandlerSubclass on: xml)
+		(SAXHandlerSubclass on: xmlStringOrStream)
 			isValidating: true;
 			resolvesExternalEntities: true;
 			parseDocument.

 #interruptParsing can be sent from within a handler to stop parsing, and there is also #parseDocumentWhile: and #parseDocumentUntil:
+	result :=
-	(SAXHandlerSubclass on: xml)
+		(SAXHandlerSubclass on: xmlStringOrStream)
 			parseDocumentWhile: [self shouldKeepParsing].

 To parse incrementally, send #parser to an instance to get the underlying XMLParser object and send it #parseToken repeatedly:
-	(handler := SAXHandlerSubclass on: xml)
+	(handler := SAXHandlerSubclass on: xmlStringOrStream)
 		isValidating: false;
 		preservesUndeclaredEntityReferences: true.
 	parser := handler parser.